-After years of research, in 2014 the US National Oceanic and Atmospheric Administration (NOAA) discovered two World War II shipwrecks off the coast of North Carolina in the Monitor National Marine Sanctuary.
+After years of research, the US National Oceanic and Atmospheric Administration (NOAA) discovered two World War II shipwrecks in 2014 off the coast of North Carolina in the Monitor National Marine Sanctuary.
 The wrecks form the remains of the KS-520 convoy attack, as part of the Battle of the Atlantic.
 It was through EIVA NaviSuite software that 2G Robotics modelled these wrecks, once they had been surveyed from a Triton submersible equipped with a Sonardyne acoustically aided inertial navigation system (AAINS) and scanned by 2G Robotics’ laser scanner.

 The Battle of the Atlantic was the longest continuous military conflict in World War II, and it lasted throughout the war in an effort to control the sea routes of the Atlantic.
 The stream of North American war supplies reaching Europe through the Atlantic Ocean was key to sustaining the war effort.
 The attack on the American KS-520 convoy by the German submarine U-576 on July 15 1942 was part of a naval offensive known as Operation Paukenschlag or ‘Operation Drumbeat’, where individual German U-boats were to hunt down Allied watercraft, instead of attacking in packs.
 In the initial wave of this operation German U-boats sank over 2,500,000 tonnes worth of Allied watercraft.